spack/spack/lib/spack/docs/developer_guide.rst

     post_log_write = HookRunner('post_log_write') # <- here is my new hook!

-I would then need to decide what arguments my hook would expect.
-Since this is related to logging, let's say that we want a message and level.
-That means that when I add a python file to the ``lib/spack/spack/hooks`` folder with one or more callbacks intended to be triggered by this hook.
-I might use my new hook as follows:
+You then need to decide what arguments my hook would expect.
+Since this is related to logging, let's say that you want a message and level.
+That means that when you add a python file to the ``lib/spack/spack/hooks`` folder with one or more callbacks intended to be triggered by this hook.
+You might use my new hook as follows:

 .. code-block:: python